korpling/pepperModules-SaltInfoModules/README.md

 Then type in command *is* and the path from where to install the module:
 ```
-pepper> update de.hu_berlin.german.korpling.saltnpepper::pepperModules-pepperModules-SaltInfoModules::https://korpling.german.hu-berlin.de/maven2/
+pepper> update org.corpus-tools::pepperModules-pepperModules-SaltInfoModules
 ```

 ## Usage
 To use this module in your Pepper workflow, put the following lines into the workflow description file.
 Note the fixed order of xml elements in the workflow description file: &lt;importer/>, &lt;manipulator/>, &lt;exporter/>.
 The SaltInfoExporter is an exporter module, which can be addressed by one of the following alternatives.
-A detailed description of the Pepper workflow can be found on the [Pepper project site](https://u.hu-berlin.de/saltnpepper).
+A detailed description of the Pepper workflow can be found on the [Pepper project site](http://corpus-tools.org/pepper/).

 ### a) Identify the module by name